-- Harrisburg is rated as the 25th most dangerous city in America.
+- Harrisburg is rated as the 25th most dangerous city in America in 2014.

 This is a vicious cycle of hopelessness that will continue, until somebody stands up and challenges the system.

-Your contribution makes it possible for us to continue to reach our neighborhood through prayer, worship and practical needs.
-Whether it's playing with neighborhood kids, helping a family about to be evicted, feeding the residents of Allison Hill, our heart is to touch individual lives with the love and power of Jesus.
+Your contribution makes it possible for us to continue to reach our neighborhood through rebuilding, restoring and reviving Allison Hill.
+Whether it's cleaning up trash from an abandoned house, playing with neighborhood kids, helping a family about to be evicted, or feeding the residents of Allison Hill, our heart is to touch individual lives with the love and power of Jesus.